vasusharma7/mongo-utils/README.md

   -n DATABASE2, --database2 DATABASE2
                         Name of the database to transfer data TO - use with -t flag -x MONGOURI, --mongoURI MONGOURI
-                        Mongo URI for the database - to download from/ upload to/ transfer from -p PATH, --path PATH  Path of JSON file to upload data in proper format - use only with upload(-u) -y MONGOURI2, --mongoURI2 MONGOURI2
+                        MongoDB connection string of the instance - to download from/ upload to/ transfer from -p PATH, --path PATH  Path of JSON file to upload data in proper format - use only with upload(-u) -y MONGOURI2, --mongoURI2 MONGOURI2
-                        MongoURI of the database you want to transfer data to - use only with transfer(-t) -e {json,excel,csv}, --type {json,excel,csv}
+                        MongoDB connection string of the instance you want to transfer data to - use only with transfer(-t) -e {json,excel,csv}, --type {json,excel,csv}
                         Export as json/csv/excel

+Note: Enclose MongoDB connection strings within quotes ""

 ```
 ##### CLI Examples -